OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 #### Dynamic Analysis

-On a jailbroken device tools like [Swizzler2](https://github.com/vtky/Swizzler2 "Swizzler2") can be used to bypass LocalAuthentication.
-Swizzler uses Frida to instrument the `evaluatePolicy` function so that it returns `True` even if authentication was not successfully performed.
-Install Swizzler2 and follow the steps below to activate this feature:
+On a jailbroken device tools like [Swizzler2](https://github.com/vtky/Swizzler2 "Swizzler2") and [Needle](https://github.com/mwrlabs/needle "Needle") can be used to bypass LocalAuthentication.
+Both tools use Frida to instrument the `evaluatePolicy` function so that it returns `True` even if authentication was not successfully performed.
+Follow the steps below to activate this feature in Swizzler2:

 - Settings->Swizzler
 - Enable "Inject Swizzler into Apps"